ericwaetke/mollie-payments-medusa/README.md

 A comprehensive payment provider for [Medusa](https://medusajs.com) that integrates with [SumUp's payment platform](https://developer.sumup.com) using the **official SumUp TypeScript SDK**, enabling businesses to accept online payments through various payment methods including credit cards, Apple Pay, and Google Pay.

-> ✅ **Successfully migrated to SumUp TypeScript SDK v1.0.0** - Now using the official SDK with fetch fallback for enhanced reliability and future-proofing.
+> ✅ **Successfully migrated to SumUp TypeScript SDK v1.0.0** - Clean SDK-first implementation with fetch only for unsupported features.

 ## Features